-Acceptance and Commitment Therapy (ACT) and is based on the premise that you should accept what is out of your personal control, and commit to action that improves and enriches your life.
+Acceptance and Commitment Therapy (ACT) is a type of stress management and is based on the premise that you should accept what is out of your personal control, and commit to action that improves and enriches your life.

 Symptom reduction is not a goal of ACT, based on the view that on-going attempts to get rid of ‘symptoms’ can create problems in the first place.
 Instead, the aim of ACT is to maximise human potential for a rich, full and meaningful life.